 Illuminate is the most reasonable tier of Kimmel wines.
 Very affordable, the wines are priced below $10 but are equivalent to those wines priced in the $18 – $22 range.
 Sampling all three Illuminate wines, the whites are the most impressive.
 The colorful label immediately draws you in as it depicts a row of grapes vines.
 One can see that the roots are nourished as they grow deep into the fertile soil that is represented by reds, yellows, and greens.
 At the same time, they are energized by the blue sky above.
 This artwork, designed by Karena Vail, is called Roots.

 The Illuminate 2013 Chardonnay is a refreshing, light, and bright wine that is nicely balanced with the perfect amount of acidity and minerality.
 It has wonderful citrus and fresh fruit flavors.
 The wine ferments in stainless steel for three months.
 There is no secondary fermentation.
 This Chardonnay expresses the terroir as well as the essence of the fruit that grows in this Mendocino Vineyard.

-Illuminate 2013 Sauvignon Blanc is crisp and bright with a very light grass aroma and flavor along with hints of lemon.
+Illuminate 2013 Sauvignon Blanc is crisp and bright with a very light grass aroma and flavor, along with hints of lemon.
 This wine does not have the overpowering grapefruit flavors so often found in California Sauvignon Blancs.
 Like all Illuminate wines, they aged in stainless steel.
-Unfortunately, Illuminate is not available in California but can be purchase from the winery.
+Unfortunately, Illuminate is not available in California but can be purchased from the winery.

 Kimmel Premium Wines